Connect with us

 Harry Charlton: A midfielder who was not related to Jack.
 Returned to his native Gateshead and has worked as a hospital porter in Newcastle.

 Malcolm Poskett: A striker who became a plater after being released by Jack Charlton.
-Settled in the Carlisle area, where he works as a car salesman.
+Settled in the area, where he works as a car salesman.

-Tony McAndrew: The defender has been youth team coach at Leicester City and City, but in 1999 returned to Aston Villa for a second time and is head of academy coaching.
+Tony McAndrew: The defender has been youth team coach at Leicester City and Stoke City, but in 1999 returned to Aston Villa for a second time and is head of academy coaching.

 Bill Gates: An England youth defender and the brother of Eric.
 He owned a chain of sports shops before selling up and retiring to the Cayman Islands.